How to Catch L_2-Heavy-Hitters on Sliding Windows: Introduction

-There has been a lot of progress on the question of finding $L_1$-frequent elements, in the sliding window model~\cite{AM04, ZG08, HT08}, however those algorithms can not be used to find $L_2$-frequent elements with an efficient memory.
-In 2002, Charikar, Chen and Farach-Colton~\cite{CCF02} showed an algorithm that can approximate the ``top $k$'' frequent-elements in an unbounded stream, where $k$ is given as an input.
+There has been a lot of progress on the question of finding $L_1$-frequent elements, in the sliding window model~\cite{AM04,ZG08,HT08}, however those algorithms cannot be used to find $L_2$-frequent elements with an efficient memory.
+In 2002, Charikar, Chen and Farach-Colton~\cite{CCF02} developed the \countsketch algorithm that can approximate the ``top $k$'' frequent-elements on \emph{an unbounded stream}, where $k$ is given as an input.
 Formally, their algorithm outputs only elements with frequency larger than $(1-\epsilon)\fk$, where $\fk$ is the frequency of the $k$th most frequent element in the stream, using memory proportional to $L_2^2 / (\epsilon\fk)^2$.
 Since the ``heaviness'' in this case is relative to $\fk$, and the memory is bounded by the fraction $L_2^2 / (\epsilon\fk)^2$, Charikar et al.'s algorithm finds in fact heaviness in terms of the $L_2$ norm.
 A natural question is whether one can develop an algorithm for finding frequent-elements that appear at least $\gamma L_2$ times in the {\em sliding window model}, using $poly(\gamma^{-1},\log N,\log u)$ memory.

-We give the first solution for the problem of finding an $\epsilon$-approximation of the $L_2$-frequent elements in the sliding window model.
+\textbf{Our Results.} We give the first polylogarithmic algorithm for finding an $\epsilon$-approximation of the $L_2$-frequent elements in the sliding window model.
 Our algorithm is able to identify elements that appear within the window a number of times which is at least a $\gamma$-fraction of the $L_2$ norm of the window, up to a multiplicative factor of $(1-\epsilon)$.
-In addition, the algorithm guarantees to output {\em all\/} the elements with frequency at least $(1+\epsilon)\gamma L_2$.
+In addition, the algorithm guarantees to output {\em all\/} the elements with frequency at least $(1+\epsilon)\gamma L_2$. \begin{theorem} There exists an efficient sliding window algorithm that outputs a $(\gamma,\epsilon)$-approximation of the $L_2$-frequent-elements, with probability at least~$1-\delta$ and memory~$poly(\epsilon^{-1},\gamma^{-1}, \log N, \log \delta^{-1})$. \end{theorem}

+We note that the \countsketch algorithm works in the unbounded model and does not apply directly on sliding windows.
+Moreover, \countsketch solves a slightly different (yet related) problem, namely, the top-$k$ problem, rather than the $L_2$ heaviness.
+To achieve our result on $L_2$ heavy hitters, we combine in a non-trivial way the scheme of Charikar et al.\@ with a sliding-window approximation for $L_2$ as given by Braverman and Ostrovsky~\cite{BO07}.
+Variants of these techniques sufficient to derive similar results were known since $2002$,\footnote{Indeed, we use the algorithm of Charikar et al.~\cite{CCF02} that is known since 2002.
+Also, it is possible to replace (with some non-trivial effort) our smooth histogram method for $L_2$ computation with the algorithm of Datar, Gionis, Indyk and Motwani~\cite{DGIM02} for $L_2$ approximation.} however no algorithm for $L_2$ heavy hitters was reported despite several papers on $L_1$ heavy hitters.